 2) Read the information about our courses including tuition fees.

 3) If you are interested, fill out the short form on the Contact Us page.

 4) We will send you a Letter of Offer, which includes your next steps.

 5) Finally, we will send you our Letter of Acceptance that you will take with other required documents to the Canadian embassy.

 In order to obtain more information about how to apply for a Study Permit, please read the information in the following link.

 Language Assessment Test

 Every new applicant is required to fill out our application form and take our placement test to determine their level of English.
-The test includes speaking, listening, grammar, vocabulary, reading, common expressions and writing.
-If a return student has been away for more than 12 months, they are required to redo the test free of charge before attending classes.
+The test includes speaking, listening, grammar, vocabulary, reading, common expressions, and writing.
+If a returning student has been away for more than 12 months, they are required to redo the test free of charge before attending classes.

 Tuition Refund Policy for Students